Vineyard

 Straw mulch is applied beneath the vines, decreasing dependence on irrigation, improving soil biota and significantly reducing herbicide usage.
 This mulch retains soil moisture and moderates soil temperature during extreme heat events.

-High Eden Estate is a current member of Sustainable Winegrowing Australia and is working toward certification in 2024, providing third-party verification of sustainable practices.
+High Eden Estate is a certified member of Sustainable Winegrowing Australia gaining certification in 2024, providing third-party verification of sustainable practices.

 Biodiversity begins with soil health, particularly through the understanding of soil biota.
 Each initiative supports and complements the other through a minimalist approach.
 Our Environmental Management System aims to ensure sustainable practices and is founded on continuous improvement that focus on: